-Fanny is a second year Ph.D. student in Mechanical Engineering and Materials Science at Duke University.
+Fanny was a Ph.D. student in the Mechanical Engineering and Materials Science department at Duke University from 2012 to 2015.

-Fanny’s research focuses on non-synchronous vibrations in turbomachinery.
-Advised by Dr. Robert Kielb, she develops CFD-based tools to predict the occurrence of these dangerous vibrations during the design phase of airplane engines.
+Fanny’s research focused on non-synchronous vibration and forced response in turbomachinery.
+Advised by Dr. Robert Kielb, she developed CFD-based tools and guidelines to predict the occurrence of these dangerous phenomena during the design phase of airplane engines.

 Graduate Research Topics